fugu-chop/launch_school/daily_logs/10_daily_log_jun2021.md

 __*Thoughts*__<br/>
 Today was a bit of a write off.
 I didn't get much of a chance to study in the afternoon.
 Still, covered some good ground in Constraints, and getting used to the syntax of DDL, which I don't encounter much in my day to day work.

+##### 19/06/21 (Sat)
+__*Concepts covered*__<br/>
+- LS180 - Database Foundations
+  - Lesson 2: Schema, Data & SQL
+    - Keys
+    - Group By & Aggregations
+    - Quiz
+  - Lesson 3: Relational Data and Joins
+    - Relational Data
+    - Cardinality and Modality

+__*Time spent*__<br/>
+182 minutes

+__*Thoughts*__<br/>
+It feels good to take a break from the Contact Book app.
+I've been grinding away at it for a while and it's starting to get tiresome.
+Today was focused on just revision and drilling syntax as part of exercises.
+The ERD/cardinality/modality concept is interesting, contrary to my prior reservations about database design.
+Thinking about these things up front before applicaiton design seems pretty involved, and a difficult skill to master.